aidilmkrz/bluemoon-ctf-writeup/README.md

 ## 7. FTP Enumeration

-During further enumeration, FTP service was investigated for potential credentials.
+During further enumeration, the FTP service was accessed to look for useful files.

+Inside the FTP server, two files were discovered:
+- `information.txt`
+- `p_lists.txt`

+These files were retrieved and examined using the `cat` command.

 ![FTP Username & Password](ftpforusernamepassword.png)

-This step helped in identifying possible login credentials.
+From these files:
+- `information.txt` revealed the username
+- `p_lists.txt` contained a list of possible passwords

+This information was used for authentication attempts in the next steps.

 ---

 ## 8. Username Discovery

-Additional findings revealed a valid username: **robin**.
+From the FTP files, a valid username was identified: **robin**.

 ![Found Username](foundusernameasROBIN.png)

-This information was crucial for gaining access to the system.
+This username was later used together with the password list for login attempts.

 ---